L3MON4D3/LuaSnip/DOC.md

 `snippet.captures` and `snippet.trigger` will be populated as if actually triggered with `3`.

-Other issues will have to be handled manually by checking the contents of eg.
+Other issues will have to be handled manually by checking the contents of e.g.
 `snip.env` or predefining the docstring for the snippet:

 ```lua